 Maryland Sex Offender Registry

 MOMS receives data directly from the Maryland Sex Offenders Registry for every registered sex offender.
-Each offender must register four different types of addresses, home, work, school and temporary.
-Within MOMS each address given is mapped allowing you to identify locations registered sex offenders frequent.
+Each offender must register four different types of addresses: home, work, school and temporary.
+Within MOMS, each given address is mapped to allow the identification of locations registered sex offenders frequent.

 The Maryland Registered Sex Offender information is updated every Tuesday morning on MOMS.